Servicing

 When are these changes coming?

 These transformational changes are part of a multi-year initiative and will be delivered incrementally in a phased approach.
-The high-level implementation timeline, including customer integration testing (CIT) and Production Go-Live milestones, is available on our web page.
+The high-level implementation timeline, including customer integration testing and Production Go-Live milestones, is available on our web page.
 Further details will be provided at a later date.
-Additional requirements, including those related to loss mitigation, liquidation reporting, and data formatting, are currently under development and are scheduled for release in Q4 2025.

 Transition Resources